-So, if you want to be a successful event organizer, here are six incentives for event volunteers that won’t break your bank or add to any event planning stress, but still boost their morale.
+So, if you want to be a successful event organizer, here are seven incentives for event volunteers that won’t break your bank or add to any event planning stress, but still boost their morale.

 You should definitely think about providing event volunteers with a discount code for tickets to use when buying tickets online.